Go to content

 A declaration vote means you can vote as normal, and allows us to conduct extra checks to make sure your vote is properly counted.
 A declaration vote, like every vote, is a secret ballot.

-Voters who are not on the electoral roll or who need to update their enrolment details, can vote in person by making a declaration vote at a voting centre on election day, or at an early voting centre in the two weeks before the election.
+Voters who are not on the electoral roll or who need to update their enrolment details, can vote in person by making a declaration vote at a voting centre on election day, or at an early voting centre before the election.

 Voters who wish to make a declaration vote to either enrol or update their enrolment details need to bring the prescribed form of photo identification, namely, either a NSW Driver Licence or a NSW Photo Card.